-Taking a long-term view, policymakers can identify key areas where Blockchain applications can provide real value through public services.
-The Indian public think-tank Niti Aayog has identified areas where Blockchain technology can build on India's public digital infrastructure.82 In Thailand, the Office of the Courts of Justice is reported to have plans to use DTL to manage court records and other judicial information by 2021.83 National-level assessments can identify potential use-cases of Blockchain technology and set short to medium-term milestones.
-Once identified, the use-cases can be achieved with international and local partners with technical expertise.
-For example, IBM is working in South Africa84 and India85 to establish Blockchain-based industrial supply chain systems.
-As different use-cases are developed, partnerships can increase the rate of knowledge transfer and build successful models for Blockchain integration.
-Implementing Blockchain in public services will signal institutional endorsement that will generate interest and trust in the technology.
+use cases can be achieved with international and local partners with technical expertise.
+For example, IBM is working in India83 and South Africa84 to establish blockchain-based industrial supply chain systems.
+As different use-cases are developed, partnerships can increase the rate of knowledge transfer and build successful models for blockchain integration.
+Implementing blockchain in public services will signal institutional endorsement that will generate interest and trust in the technology.